GenomicsAotearoa/Introduction-to-R/docs/03-basics-dataframes-manipulation.md

 variant calling workflow.
 We will need to load the sheet using a function called `read.csv()`.

-!!! question "Exercise: Review the arguments of the `read.csv()` function"

-    **Before using the `read.csv()` function, use R's help feature to answer the following questions**.

-    *Hint*: Entering '?' before the function name and then running that line will bring up the help documentation.
-Also, when reading this particular help be careful to pay attention to the 'read.csv' expression under the 'Usage' heading.
-Other answers will be in the 'Arguments' heading.

-    A)  What is the default parameter for 'header' in the `read.csv()` function?

-    B)  What argument would you have to change to read a file that was delimited by semicolons (;) rather than commas?

-    C)  What argument would you have to change to read file in which numbers used commas for decimal separation (i.e., 1,00)?

-    D)  What argument would you have to change to read in only the first 10,000 rows of a very large file?

-    ??? success "Solution"

-        A)  The `read.csv()` function has the argument 'header' set to `TRUE` by default.
-This means the function always assumes the first row is header information, (i.e., column names)

-        B)  The `read.csv()` function has the argument 'sep' set to ",".
-            This means the function assumes commas are used as delimiters, as you would expect.
-Changing this parameter (e.g., `sep=";"`) would tell R to interpret semicolons as delimiters.

-        C)  Although it is not listed in the `read.csv()` usage, `read.csv()` is a "version" of the function `read.table()` and accepts all its arguments.
-If you set `dec=","` you could change the decimal operator.
-We'd probably assume the delimiter is some other character.

-        D)  You can set `nrow` to a numeric value (e.g., `nrow=10000`) to choose how many rows of a file you read in.
-This may be useful for very large files where not all the data is needed to test some data cleaning steps you are applying.

-        Hopefully, this exercise gets you thinking about using the provided help documentation in R. There are many arguments that exist, but which we wont have time to cover.

 Now, let's read in the file `combined_tidy_vcf.csv` which will be located in `/home/shared/$USER/R4Genomics/`.
 Call/assign this data `variants`.